-Funding any form of online schooling is complicated by

-Table 1.
-Funding Sources Now Available to Different Types of Virtual Schools Special state appropriations Federal categorical- program funds State per-capita student funding State-run virtual schools Available Available Varies by state Not Available District-run virtual schools Not Available Available Available Available Statewide virtual charter schools Not Available Varies by state Available Not Available Local virtual charter schools Not Available Varies by state Available Varies by state Out-of-state virtual schools and vendors Not Available Not Available Not Available Not Available the myriad funding sources presently available to schools: State-based funding for schools, state categorical-program funding, federal categorical-program funding, and local-source funding.
+Funding any form of online schooling is complicated by the myriad funding sources presently available to schools: state-based funding for schools, state categorical-program funding, federal categorical-program funding, and localsource funding.
 States or school districts could bundle together funds from these different sources and distribute them to full-time virtual schools.
 However, that would require concerted action among levels of government that would have to give up their separate revenue streams or their ability to impose rules.

-As Table 1 shows, virtual schools run under different auspices-e.g., by the state, by a local school district, or by an entity holding a public charter-now have access to different sources of taxpayer funds.
-Each of the kinds of virtual school in Table 1 has its own implications for public costs, the solvency of full-time virtual schools, and their ability to compete with existing public schools.
+As table 4.1 shows, virtual schools run under different auspices-e.g., by the state, by a local school district, or by an entity holding a public charter-now have access to different sources of taxpayer funds.
+Each of the kinds of virtual school in table 4.1 has its own implications for public costs, the solvency of full-time virtual schools, and their ability to compete with existing public schools.

-Still, Table 1 is a "best case" analysis, assuming that agencies that now control funds would part with them as students moved to virtual schools.
-Funds can be available but, in practice, the public agency holding them can still manage not to transfer them to a technology-using school.
+Still, table 4.1 is a best-case analysis, which assumes that agencies that now control funds would part with them as students moved to virtual schools.
+Funds can be available but, in practice, the public agency holding them can still manage not to transfer them to a virtual school.

-As the table reflects, public funding can (but doesn't necessarily) come to virtual schools via:
+As the table reflects, public funding can (but doesn't necessarily) come to virtual schools via

-- Special state appropriations (as is the case with the Utah Electronic High School) which do not involve transfers of funds from one school to another and do not draw on locally raised levy funds;4 - Transfers of federal categorical-program funds as students eligible for services take courses at virtual schools;

-- Transfers of per-capita state funding; and - Transfers of local levy funds (available only to district-run virtual schools).
+- special state appropriations (as is the case with the Utah Electronic High School) that do not involve transfers of funds from one school to another and do not draw on locally raised levy funds;4 - transfers of federal categorical-program funds as students eligible for services take courses at virtual schools; - transfers of per capita state funding; and - transfers of local levy funds (available only to district-run virtual schools).